mmcnicol/presentations/docker/README.md

 # docker

-# the problem
-* shipping code to the server to is too hard
+# the problem... shipping code to the server to is too hard
-** different languages
+* different languages (versions, patches)
-*** versions, patches
-** different frameworks / libraries
+* different frameworks / libraries (versions, patches)
-*** versions, patches
-** different hardware
+* different hardware (versions, patches)
-*** versions, patches
-*** developer's pc / test / uat / training / production servers (virtual / physical)
+  * developer's pc / test / uat / training / production servers (virtual / physical)

 # benefits
-** enables apps to be quickly assembled from components and eliminate the friction between development, qa, and production environments
+* enables apps to be quickly assembled from components and eliminate the friction between development, qa, and production environments
-** with docker, developers can build any app in any language using any toolchain “dockerized” apps:
+* with docker, developers can build any app in any language using any toolchain “dockerized” apps:
-*** are completely portable
+  * are completely portable
-*** are sandboxes from other processes (apps are run inside containers)
+  * are sandboxes from other processes (apps are run inside containers)
-*** can run anywhere
+  * can run anywhere

 # docker terminology
 * docker command line interface (CLI)
 * image
 * container
-** a docker container is created from an image
+  * a docker container is created from an image
 * repository